-- 12.1 Normally the Licensing Sub-Committee shall make its determination at the conclusion of the hearing and in all cases the Licensing Sub-Committee shall make its determination in accordance with the timescales laid down by the Regulations. - 12.2 Where all Parties have notified the Authority that a hearing is not required and the Authority agrees that a hearing is not required, the application shall be determined in accordance with the timescales set out in the Regulations. - 12.3 The Licensing Sub-Committee shall give reasons for its decision and these shall be recorded in the minutes of the meeting. - 12.4 The Authority shall notify Parties of its determination, and provide any accompanying information in accordance with the Regulations.
+- 12.1 Normally the relevant committee shall make its determination at the conclusion of the hearing and in all cases the relevant committee shall make its determination before the end of five working days starting with the day after the last day of the hearing.
+That time limit may be extended if it is considered to be in the public interest, in which case, as soon as is reasonably practicable, the relevant committee must give notice of the extension to the Parties stating the period of the extension and the reasons for it. - 12.2 Where all Parties have notified the Authority that a hearing is not required and the Authority agrees that a hearing is not required, the application shall be determined as soon as s reasonably practicable. - 12.3 The relevant committee shall give reasons for its decision and these shall be recorded in the minutes of the meeting. - 12.4 The Authority shall notify Parties of its determination, and provide any accompanying information in accordance with the Regulations.
 The Chief Officer of Police shall also be notified even in a case where the Police have not made a representation.